 As the country recovers from the pandemic, more people are planning for summer fun.
 As we start to return to our normal lives, the trucking industry is responding in support of our country.
 There are lots of great things happening around the industry!
 Here are some of our favorites.

 In-person Summer Festivals are Back!

-On June 18th and 19th, the Macungie, Pennsylvania Antique Truck Club of America’s annual national meet returns as an in-person event.
-This year’s gathering is significant as the organization celebrates its 50th year, or as they like to call it, their “semi-centennial.”
-This year’s festival will still have some common-sense health precautions in place, but the festival’s organizer and Mack Museum curator, Doug Maney, is excited to bring the show back to the public.
+On June 18th and 19th, the Macungie, Pennsylvania Antique Truck Club of America’s annual national meet returned as an in-person event.
+This year’s gathering was significant as the organization celebrates its 50th year, or as they like to call it, their “semi-centennial.”
+This year’s festival still had some common-sense health precautions in place, but the festival’s organizer and Mack Museum curator, Doug Maney, was excited to bring the show back to the public.
 If you’d like to hear more about the event, you can check out Maney’s podcast on Truckers News.

 “Summer is a Go” Pilot Flying J Road Trip Giveaway

 If you’re ready to hit the gas this summer, be sure to make sure you’re qualified for the Pilot Flying J “Summer is a Go” road trip giveaway!
 This contest is open to anyone.
 All you need to do to qualify is share a photo of your summer road trip adventures between May 24 and September 5 on the Pilot Flying J Facebook page, or post on Instagram and Twitter with a #SummerIsAGoGiveaway hashtag and tag @PilotFlyingJ.
 If you include a Pilot Flying J mug or cup in your photo, you double your chances of winning!
 You can win $5000 in free fuel, so it’s definitely worth entering!
 Be sure to check out the Pilot Flying J site for full contest details.